jpace/ijdk/README.md

     }

     dependencies {
-        compile group: 'org.incava', name: 'ijdk', version: '3.3.2' }
+        compile group: 'org.incava', name: 'ijdk', version: '3.9.0' }

 # Help

-Email me at jeugenepace at gmail dot com if you have questions or feedback about IJDK.
+Send email to jeugenepace at gmail dot com if you have questions or feedback about IJDK.

 # More Examples